Ohio to Mississippi Car Shipping (2025 Cost Guide)

 FAQ

-Does someone have to be present when picking up my car in Ohio and when dropping off my car in Mississippi?
+Does someone have to be present when you ship a car for pickup in Ohio and delivery in Mississippi?toggle

-Most companies will require someone that is at least 18 years old to be present when picking up your car in Ohio and when dropping it off in Mississippi.
+Most companies will require that an adult of at least 18 years of age be present when picking up your car in Ohio and when dropping it off in Mississippi.

-Do you need car insurance when shipping your car from Ohio to Mississippi?
+Do you need car insurance when shipping your car from Ohio to Mississippi?toggle

 If you’re not driving the vehicle from Ohio to Mississippi, you aren't required to have typical car insurance.
 Your car hauler should have adequate insurance if an accident happened on the drive to Mississippi, which you should verify before loading your car in Ohio.